COVID-19 Alert - Your travel destination has a government travel advisory related to coronavirus (COVID-19). More details

 After breakfast, we drive to Gdynia, youngest of the tri-city complex, which also includes Sopot, the famous and fashionable seaside resort.
 Here you can still see the oldest and longest wooden pier in Europe.
 We will also visit Oliwa Cathedral famous for one-of-a-kind pipe organ, to enjoy a concert.
 Lunch will be served at a local restaurant.
 In the afternoon, we drive for Warsaw.
 A farewell dinner will be served at local restaurant in Warsaw this evening.

 The tour ends after breakfast this morning.

 12 Days/ 11 Nights - Air & Land

 11 Days/ 10 Nights - Land Only

-Your travel partner since 1946 American Travel Abroad (AMTA) is one of the nation's largest consolidators offering a variety of products and services for all of your travel needs.
-AMTA offers the lowest airfares, tours and vacation packages across the globe.
+American Travel Abroad (AMTA) is one of the nation's oldest tour operators offering a variety of products and services for all your travel needs.
+AMTA offers the lowest airfares, tours, and vacation packages across the globe.